 Our seven member Guiding Council meets every other month.
 The group nominates its members based on needed expertise and skills.
 Current GC members include:

 Patricia Josu Dahlgren

 Having spied the zendo in the far corner of Horton Farm in the spring of 2009, Josu casually asked Seido to teach her to meditate.
 Even though not seeking Zen, she returned every Wednesday night, followed the path, and eventually received the precepts in July 2011.
 Josu became close to the Dharma Rain sangha in Portland, traveling up monthly, which made it a joy to enter the Dharma Cloud lineage when she became Seido’s first formal student in 2012.
 Her name means “Calm Center.”

 Josu officially retired in 2016, after several careers, including Sensory Evaluation (R & D taste testing), hand-weaving and house cleaning, in addition to being “office manager” for her partner, who worked with schools in Australia, Guam, and the US.
 Josu enjoys animals, watercolor painting, cooking, watching the salmon spawn in Nelson Creek and chopping kindling.

-Josu currently serves as Doan-kokyo (chant leader) at EFZ and set-up at ZW, as well as assisting in numerous other roles.
+Josu currently serves as Shuso (head student) and assists in numerous other roles.
 She has supported the sangha over the years in various ways, including compiling the EF~ZW Chant Book and organizing work parties each year to clean & set up the EFZ in spring.
 Josu treasures the Empty Field, both when it is empty of people, and when it is full of the comings and goings at sesshin or other gatherings.
 She wants to nurture the growth of the Koho Student group and all other teacher-student relationships at ZW and EFZ.